What our Artificial Intelligence lesson plan includes

 Students will discover that there are several beneficial uses for AI, and even more when you pair AI with robotics.
 For example, we are automating tasks that are unsafe for humans, like mixing toxic chemicals.
 Many of the products we use today incorporate some form of AI in making the products.
 But do the pros or advantages of AI outweigh the cons, or the disadvantages?
 Let’s dive a little deeper, and you can decide.

 Before you agree or disagree that AI is beneficial, let’s consider the history of technology in the United States.
 The American Industrial Revolution provides clues to how technology changed society.
-Many economists (people who study how wealth is created) think the US has undergone three revolutions.
-And each one changed society.
+Many economists (people who study how wealth is created) think the US has undergone three revolutions, each of which changed society.

 What Tech History Tells Us about AI